mue/api/README.md

-# api
+# Mue API
-Code for the Mue API
+Source code for the Mue API.

 ## Installation
 1. ``npm i`` (or ``yarn``)